amer/resinfra/terraform/README.md

 consul clients installed in the images.
 If you want to change the address of the leader node, either start the consul clients with a different ``retry_join`` configuration or change that parameter when building the images with packer.**
 This is important as this is the central piece of information required to connect all nodes within consul.

+### Networking

+You need to be logged in to the Azure CLI with an account that is authorized to change resources through the Azure REST API.

 ## Usage
 ### TL;DR